 I just wanted to comment.

-I I heard the clip of Maxine Waters talking about desktop underwriting.
+I heard the clip of Maxine Waters talking about desktop underwriting.

 And one of the things that it's been very liberal with was the debt to income.

-So you can have a 65% liability against your income, and the system would still approve it.
+So you can have a 65% liability against your income and the system would still approve it.

-You can have a 65% liability against your income.
+You can have a 65% liability against your income?

 Yes, and that is gross income.

-That's not even a good thing.
+That's not even a problem.

 Wait a second.